 Enter S243 in the search box to learn more about "Adenoidectomy: Before Your Child's Surgery".

-& Thomas Emmett Francoeur, MD, MDCM, CSPQ, FRCPC - Pediatrics & Charles M. Myer, III, MD - Otolaryngology
+& Thomas Emmett Francoeur, MD, CSPQ, FRCPC - Pediatrics & Kathleen Romito, MD - Family Medicine & Charles M. Myer III, MD - Pediatrics, Otolaryngology

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.